What Is Pneumococcal Disease?

 What Is the Pneumococcal Vaccine?

-- Pneumococcal conjugate vaccine (PCV)—recommended for infants and toddlers.
+- Pneumococcal conjugate vaccine (PCV)—Recommended for all children younger than 5 years old, all adults aged 65 years and older, and those aged 6 years and older with certain risk factors or diseases.
 The PCV13 vaccine protects against 13 types of pneumococcal bacteria.

-- Pneumococcal polysaccharide vaccine (PPSV)—recommended for certain children and adults.
+- Pneumococcal polysaccharide vaccine (PPSV)—Recommended for certain children and adults, and all adults 65 years old and older.
+People aged 2-64 years with certain risk factors or diseases should also be given this vaccine.
 The PCV23 vaccine protects against 23 types of pneumococcal bacteria.

 The vaccines are made from inactivated bacteria.
 They are given by injection under the skin or into the muscle.
 The goal of getting a vaccine is that later, when you are exposed to the bacteria, you will not get sick from it.